 During the 2017/2018 season, CBS will broadcast the following primetime programs with Video Description for the Visually Impaired:

 NCIS: NEW ORLEANS

 “THE CBS DREAM TEAM, IT’S EPIC!”
 FCC educational/informational compliant programming:

 DR. CHRIS PET VET

 THE HENRY FORD’S INNOVATION NATION

-For more information on video description, call the CBS Captioning and Video Description Department at (212) 975-7917.
+For more information on closed-captioning and/or video description, call the CBS Captioning and Video Description Department at (212) 975-7917.